HadeerAlaa542/kubernetes-labs/lab26/README.md

 ## 📁 Files

 - `nginx-deployment.yaml` — Initial deployment of NGINX with 3 replicas.
 - `nginx-service.yaml` — ClusterIP or NodePort service to expose NGINX.
-- Updated deployment using Apache image.

 ---

 ## 🔧 Steps